"When you look at a cupcake, you've got to smile."

 3 teaspoons baking soda

 Preheat oven to 350 degrees Fahrenheit, 180 Celsius or Gas Mark 4.
-In a large saucepan bring the butter and water to boil.
+In a large saucepan add the butter and water and cook until butter is melted.
 Remove from heat and add sugar, stir it till dissolved, then add sour cream, eggs and extracts.
 Whisk until well combined.
-Edited to add** In a seperate bowl whisk together the flour, salt and baking soda, then whisk the dry ingredients into the batter until well mixed.
+Let cool to room temperature before proceeding.
+Edited to add** In a separate bowl whisk together the flour, salt and baking soda, then whisk the dry ingredients into the batter until well mixed.

 Pour the batter into a large container with a pour spout, like a large measuring cup.
 Pour the batter into muffin tins lined with cupcake wrappers.
 Bake for 18-22 minutes, or until a toothpick inserted into the middle of a cupcake comes out clean.